 Prospects can also access their paperwork from their mobile device.
 Whether they’re across town or out of the country, they can easily sign all the required information for their contract and send it straight back, without the need to print anything off.

 Delight your staff members even before they’ve joined your business by using technology within HR that puts your business at a competitive advantage.
-Get started with a free 30-day trial of DocuSign.
+Get started with these resources for HR professionals.